nbetsaif/NourishNow-Documentation/content/docs/setup/notifications.md

-## Setup
+## Setup.
-- **Note:** add this part if you want to work in the free plan (Without cloud functions).

-1. For notifications between users, admin and delivery boys, we will use firebase messaging.
+1. For notifications between users and admin, we will use firebase messaging.
 So, we need the server key.
 To get it, you have to go to Project settings → Cloud messaging and copy the server key.

-2. Open `Without cloud functions/send-notification.js` and search for variable named `firebaseSecretKey` and put your secret key.
+2. Open `lib/shared/constants/constants.dart` and search for variable named `serverKey` and put your server key.

-3. Go [Cloudflare workers](https://workers.cloudflare.com/) and add the script.

-4. Copy the link and paste it helpers/project_configuration.dart (variable name: notificationsApi).

-#### Video:

-{{< youtube 2DLmbsCi8kM >}}

 ## Android
 To change notification icon, go to `android/app/src/main/res/drawable` and replace `notification_logo.png` with yours (keep same file name).